Shanda1020/AndroidStudio/README.md

 # AndroidStudio
-So where can I implement my ideas and skills?
-I think the answer will be found in the App development.
-In here, I will put some of my Android App projects,
-which they are written in Android Studio(Java).
+Hello, I'm Neo.
+I'm interesting in doing Web and App development, so I started to learn the skills at 2020.

+There are some Android App projectswritten in Android Studio(Java), which are my very first projects.

-Please take a look.
+Please take a look :)

 Open Weather
 ![](https://github.com/Shanda1020/AndroidStudio/blob/master/OpenWeather/openWeather.png)